CSCI-3308-CU-Boulder/3308SP21_011_5/Milestone Submissions/ProjectMilestone5_05.md

 Errors can include, individual units failing a test, multiple parts failing to integrate together, Log in checking.<br>
 Stat any overt risks that may occur due to lack of testing. <br>

+## Risks
+Some factores we have yet to test and can improve upon had we more time.<br>

 ## Individual Contributions.
 MUST INCLUDE SCREENSHOT OF JIRA BOARD!<br>
 Link to latest commits of each member.<br>